vonalogue/practice/README.md

 - ### ./web/

-These are single-page websites that I made to learn how to use JS/CSS/HTML, React, and Redux.
+These are single-page websites that I made to learn how to use JS/CSS/HTML, React, and Redux (although I never used the latter two again).

 You can check out these sites on my [CodePen](https://codepen.io/vonalogue/#) and [CodeSandbox](https://codesandbox.io/u/vonalogue) pages.
 Don't take any of the humor on these sites seriously.